kloimhardt/site/mysite/log.md

 # 1
 ## 1
-Here you see the notes.
+Here you see the musical scale.
+The black dots are the notes from A3 to A5.
 Thy span two octaves. https://www.youtube.com/watch?v=SArAehjpMyk /Users/kloimhardt/klmtemp/site/mysite/audio/violinA3A5.m4a

 ## 2
-Here the distance from A to A are equal
+From A3 to A4 is one octave, and from A4 to A5 is also an octave.
+This is indicated by the red lines.
+You look at this and find it quite natural that the length of the red lines is equal.
+How could that be otherwise, you think.
+You might have guessed that I chose this example because this now gives me the excuse to resort back to the old greeks.
+I thought this gives a bite of splendor to my presentation.

 ## 3
+It was the Pythagoreans who found out that to play an octave, the ratio of the cords must not be equal.
+They found out that the ratio of the cords for the octave must be two to one.

-But if you draw the notes according to their frequencies, then the distance from A3 to A4 is half the distance from A4 to A5
+From today's perspective this becomes clear if we draw the notes of the musical scale according to their frequency.
+Then the distance from A3 to A4 is half the distance from A4 to A5.

 ## 4
-That is: A3 is at the frequency of 220Hz, A4 is at 440Hz and A5 is at 880Hz
+That is: the note A3 vibrates at the frequency of 220Hz.
+If you double those 220 cycles per second, you land at 440 Hz which is the frequency of the note A4.
+A5 is accordingly at 880Hz.

 ## 5
-The function that fits the notes is the logarithm, a standard function.
+What Pythagoras did not know is that the notes of the muscal scale follow the log2 function.
+Log2 is the red curve you see, it is the curve that connects the dots.

+## 6
+The name log2 is the name we give this curve today.
+How the Indian monk Virasena called it, I do not know.
+He lived in the year 800 of our common era, that is some one thousend years after Pythagoras.
+It is this monk Virasena who produced the first tables of log2.

 # 2a
-So our main protagonist is the log2 function
+So the main protagonist I'd like to present to you is log2.

 # 2b
+It is easy to quote the number of years in history.
+A bit trickier is the presentaion of the numbers in the actual formula that fits the notes.
+The trick I have chosen to present the numbers is a special pictorial form.

-The exact formula to draw the red graph is the following: log2 of x divided by 220 times 7.
+To draw the log2 curve fitting the notes, I was using the following formula: log2 of x divided by 220 times 7.

-You might want to open up the formua to get a deeper understanding. --P4--
+You might want to take asunder the formula to get a deeper understanding. --P4--

-x is the frequency
-It is divided by 220
+the independent variable I call x stands for the frequency It is divided by 220
-Then the logarithm is taken.
+Of this value, the log2 is determined.
+In ancient times, it was the indian monks who provided the tables to do this.

-The whole thing is multiplied by seven.
-The 2 in the logarithm and the multiplication by 7  means that the frequency is doubled every 7th step.
+Then the result is multiplied by seven.
+This multiplication by 7  means that the frequency is doubled every 7th step.

+If you hear the word octave, the number eight is what springs to mind.
+But if you expend the effort, you will realize that an octave is made of seven steps.
-So if we start at A4, which is at 440 Hertz, and go upwards 7 steps 1 2 3 4 5 6 7, we land at at A5 which is 880 Hertz.
-Double frequency every 7 steps.
+So you start at A4, which is at 440 Hertz.
+Then you go upwards 7 steps: 1 2 3 4 5 6 7.
+You land at A5 which is 880 Hertz.
+Double the frequency every 7 steps.
 Log two times 7.

-The division by 220 means that the ground floor starts counting at zero and is at 220 Hertz.
+The division by 220 means that I chose the overall counting to start at 220 Hertz.

-The graph crosses the x-axis, our ground floor, at 220 and gets flatter and flatter out to the right so that it reaches double the frequency every 7th step.
+The whole exposition to this point has been very dense.
+I recommend that you switch to the exercise environment.
+Work on the example to understand it.

-# 4
+# 3
-You can also easily type this formula into Python.
-It will understand it when you use the SymPy package.
-Essentialy SymPy means that you can print nice formulas that contain the symbol x.
+Cljtiles
+The exercise environmet is where you gain a thorough understanding of the example.
+Like in the presentation space, you can take asunder the formula.
+Moreover you can execute and see the result.
+You can also inspect the different parts of the formula.
+What assists you the most on your path to understanding are the puzzles.
+Solve them in the easy mode first to see how the formula comes about.
+You are helped by the coloring of the code.
+Then shuffle the puzzle and try again until you know the formula.

 # 5a
 ## 1

-There is of course not only this one Log that intersects at 220 and doubles at every seventh step.
+In other words, the specific log2 curve I chose to fit the notes of the musical scale crosses the x axis at 220.
+But this choice was arbitrary.
+2 Parallel 3 step size.

 ## 2

 There are many of them with different step sizes and intersections.
 As a demonstration, I draw some of those other variants.

 # 5b